turbot/terraform-provider-turbot/website/docs/r/resource.html.markdown

 - `parent` - (Required) The identifier of the parent resource under which this resource will be created.
 - `type` - (Required) Defines the type of the resource to be created.
 - `data` - (Optional) JSON representation of resource properties to be managed by Terraform.
-These must be valid for the type schema.
+The data must be valid for the resource type schema.
 NOTE: If additional properties are set on the resource by other means, they are ignored by Terraform.
 - `metadata` - (Optional) JSON representation of resource metadata properties to be managed by Terraform.
 NOTE: If additional metadata properties are set on the resource by other means, they are ignored by Terraform.
 - `full_data` - (Optional) JSON representation of all resource properties to be set on the resource.
-These must be valid for the type schema.
+The data must be valid for the resource type schema.
 NOTE: If additional properties are set on the resource by other means, they are removed.
 - `full_metadata` - (Optional) JSON representation of all resource metadata properties to be set on the resource.
 NOTE: If additional metadata properties are set on the resource by other means, they are removed.
 - `akas` - (Optional) Unique identifier of the resource.
 - `tags` - (Optional) User defined label for grouping resources.